whopay-table/table-web/readme.md

 ### Set up

-You need [Docker](https://www.docker.com/) and and [Docker Compose](https://docs.docker.com/compose/install/) version 2 or higher installed on your system.
+You need [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/) version 2 or higher installed on your system.

 Build Docker image for development and release with the command below.